jackiehjm/stx-docs/doc/source/operations/k8s_cluster.rst

   * Kubernetes software
   * Supporting open-source software such as Ceph, Apache, and Postgres.
-* Log and performance metrics are collected and reported for both hardware and software components
+* Log and performance metrics are collected and reported for both hardware and software components.
-* Security is addressed across a variety of attack surfaces that includes TLS support, user authentication/authorization, and network firewalls on all external interfaces, with support for technologies such as UEFI Secure Boot, signed software updates
+* Security is addressed across a variety of attack surfaces that includes TLS support, user authentication/authorization, and network firewalls on all external interfaces, with support for technologies such as UEFI Secure Boot, signed software updates.

 All of the above solutions are fully-integrated and ready-to-deploy with default configurations that optimize performance and scalability.